denoland/manual/vscode_deno.md

 These settings (and other settings) are available via the vscode [settings](https://code.visualstudio.com/docs/getstarted/userinterface#_settings) panel.
-In the panel the setting is _Deno: Enable_ and manually editing the JSON, the setting is `deno.enable`.
+In the panel the setting is _Deno: Enable_ and when manually editing the JSON, the setting is `deno.enable`.

 > ⚠️ vscode has user and workspace settings.
 You probably don't want to enable
 > Deno in the user settings, as then by default, every workspace will be Deno
 > enabled.

 When a project is enabled, the extension will get information directly from the installed Deno CLI.
-The extension will also _mute_ the built in TypeScript/JavaScript extension.
+The extension will also _mute_ the built-in TypeScript/JavaScript extension.

 ### Using linting